 Assisted living facilities in South Carolina are referred to as Community Residential Care Facilities (CRCFs).
 CRCFs offer assistance with a number of daily activities, which may include (but are not limited to) bathing, dressing, transportation, preparation of meals, managing expenses, doing laundry and administration of medication.
 As such, CRCFs are best suited for seniors who require only daily assistance, rather than medical supervision or extensive nursing services.

-In South Carolina there are 104 Assisted Living Facilities.
+In South Carolina there are 109 Assisted Living Facilities.
 We can help you find the best matches for your needs.
-The average cost of Assisted Living in South Carolina is $3,000 per month.
+The average cost of Assisted Living in South Carolina is $2,874 per month.

 South Carolina Assisted Living Facilities by Region

 The Palmetto State is home to some of the most beautiful shorelines in the country, including its famous resort destination, Myrtle Beach.
 Those who choose assisted living in South Carolina are sure to enjoy a trip to the beach or patronizing the state’s many golf courses, shopping centers and Civil War Museums.

 “A facility which offers room and board and which, unlike a boarding house, provides/coordinates a degree of personal care for a period of time in excess of 24 consecutive hours for two or more persons, 18 years old or older, not related to the licensee.”

 Preparation of meals

 Administration of medication

 Assisted living in South Carolina is regulated by the South Carolina Department of Health and Environmental Control and licensed by the Division of Health Licensing.
 All CRFCs in South Carolina must apply for a license.
 The administrator seeking a license must also show that the facility has met all building safety standards, including fire safety codes and regulations.